austinsonger/Policy-Portal/access-control.md

 #### Single Sign On

-* \<PlaceHolder> selected Okta as its primary Identity Provider (IdP) to control user access to systems and business applications.
+* `<Company Placeholder>` selected Okta as its primary Identity Provider (IdP) to control user access to systems and business applications.
 * Single sign-on (SSO) should be used whenever possible instead of local authentication.
 This centralized approach improves user experience and simplifies access management.
 * SSO is configured via industry standard SAML protocol between the IdP (Okta) and the target application.
-* \<PlaceHolder> will not configure SSO to target applications unless they score a "B" rating or higher on the [Qualys SSL Labs](https://www.ssllabs.com) benchmark.
+* `<Company Placeholder>` will not configure SSO to target applications unless they score a "B" rating or higher on the [Qualys SSL Labs](https://www.ssllabs.com) benchmark.
 * Security team is responsible for the administration of the IdP / SSO system, including user and access provisioning.
 Security team may delegate administrative privilege to a subset of the system, such as a specific application.